 dnf install lightdm

-We need to tell the system after booting use only the graphical user interface, so for that set the default target system to the GUI interface:
+You need to tell the system after booting to use only the graphical user interface.
+Set the default target system to the GUI interface:

 systemctl set-default graphical.target